rettopnivek/Tutorials_for_statistics/docs/C01_P003_Combinatorics.md

 <a name="S01"></a>
 #### 1. Concepts

 - **Sampling with replacement**: Elements are randomly selected from a population, and the population remains unchanged after each sample is drawn.
+Also referred to as sampling **with repetitions**.
 - **Sampling without replacement**: Elements are randomly selected from a population, and elements included in a sample are removed from the population prior to subsequent sampling.
+Also referred to as sampling **without repetitions**.
 - **Permutation**: Given a set *A* with *n* elements, consider an experiment that consists of selecting *k* elements from *A*.
-Let each outcome consist of the *k* elements **in the order selected** Then each outcome is called a **permutation** of **n elements taken k at a time**.
+Let each outcome consist of the *k* elements **in the order selected**.
+Then each outcome is called a **permutation** of **n elements taken k at a time**.
 - **Combination**: Consider a set *A* with *n* elements.
 Each subset *A*<sub>i</sub> with *k* elements (*k* < *n*) is called a **combination** of **n elements taken k at a time**.

 ```R